chromy/chromy.github.com/_posts/2013-09-24-postitonfridge.md

 >"PostItOnFridge.com gives users a shared online space where they and their friends can post notes, pictures, documents, video and audio.
 The application uses real-time updates and built-in chat to make the digital space feel like a physical space where you can hang out with your friends."

+But really the best way to understand it is to try it by navigating to the [public fridge](http://postitonfridge.com/f/Public) with a friend.

 How?
 ----

-With free choice over our stack we used a host of technologies, some we knew and some we had to pick up as we went along:
+With free choice over our stack we used a host of technologies, some familiar and some we had to pick up as we went along:
 * Javascript (JQuery)
 * Python (Flask)
 * Redis